XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 ## Network and Hardware

 Each `rippled` server in the XRP Ledger network performs all of the transaction processing work of the network.
 Therefore, the baseline hardware for production `rippled` servers should be similar to that used in Ripple's [performance testing](https://ripple.com/dev-blog/demonstrably-scalable-blockchain/).

+Ensuring that your `rippled` server meets these network and hardware requirements helps achieve consistent, good performance across the XRP Ledger network.

 ### Recommendation